 Anthos for migration

-For migration, Anthos includes Migrate for Anthos, which allows you to orchestrate migrations using Kubernetes in Anthos.
+For migration, Anthos includes Migrate for Anthos and GKE, which allows you to orchestrate migrations using Kubernetes in Anthos.

 Anthos for operations